0bkevin/mustafinho/AMA.md

 - **Testing:**
 Chai Library, pytest

-## Best Personal Projects:
+## :octocat: Best Personal Projects:

 **Crowdfy:** A crowdfunding protocol that uses the minimal proxy pattern to make a campaign, every campaign has its own contract and its own storage variable.
 There is a website where you can interact with the project.

-Techstack: Solidity, truffle, React, IPFS, Slither
+  - Techstack: Solidity, truffle, React, IPFS, Slither

 - [Repo for the smart contracts](https://github.com/mustafinho/crowdfy_dapp)
 - [Repo for the website](https://github.com/mustafinho/crowdfy)